refraction-ray/refraction-ray.github.io/_posts/2019-08-08-Timestamps from Filebeat to Elasticsearch.md

 It is surprising that access log from nginx contains timezone information but error log doesn't.
 Anyway, remember adding convert_timezone option to nginx.yml under error section in filebeat modules configuration, too.

+Actually, error log for apache2 has no timezone information, either.
+And var.convert_timezone is not supported by apache2 module of filebeat on elastic stack 6.8.0.
+The patch [commit](https://github.com/elastic/beats/pull/13304) is only merged very recently in the main line.
+Therefore either you are going to try the latest version of elastic stack or you just hack one file: `/usr/share/filebeat/module/apache2/error/ingest/pipeline.json.` This is the json file for pipelines of apache2.error.
+And just add one line ` {< if .convert_timezone >}"timezone": "{{ beat.timezone }}",{< end >}` after data.formats in this file (I just shamelessly copied this line from system.syslog pipeline json file).
+Then reset the pipelines and everything should be fine for apache2.error log.

 ## Summary

 One tip and two lessons.